 Essentially, you will be taking part in guided conversations.
 As you progress, the English moderators will explain lesser and lesser and you’ll use your increasing knowledge of Spanish to carry on the lessons.

-There are also a number of drills you’ll do after these audio lessons.
+There are also several drills you’ll do after these audio lessons.
 These include flashcards, quizzes, and even some speed games.

 The app also promises that you’ll learn to speak in just 30 days.
 While that may be an exaggeration, we found that we did learn quite a lot of words and phrases within a few days of starting the course.